ASU/webspark-drops-drupal7/profiles/openasu/modules/custom/asu_dirs/README.md

 ## Packaged with Webspark

-When ASUDIRS is enabled by Webspark, 3 modules will be enabled by default
+When ASUDIRS is enabled by Webspark, 3 modules will be enabled by default:

 * ASU DIR
 * ASU Directory Utilities